 Granted, we love our banana almond grain-free pancakes — and variations of them — made with banana, almond butter, and egg.
 But now and then, we crave the light, airy texture, and mild flavor, of traditional pancakes.

 Cassava flour is gaining momentum far beyond pancakes.
-It’s also used for bread, cakes, cookies, and muffins.
+It’s also used all kinds of grain-free comfort food recipes for bread, cakes, cookies, and muffins.

 What is cassava flour?

 Cassava flour comes from the yuca root — similar in size to sweet potato with a bark-like skin.
 Native to South America, cassava (or yuca) has been a staple food, especially in developing countries, for centuries.

 With the skin removed, the root is dried and ground into a fine flour that is a great allergy-friendly alternative to wheat flour.
 Not to be confused with tapioca starch — which also comes from yuca, but is made up of only extracted starch.
 Cassava flour uses the whole root and has a more versatile texture, and fiber content (good for gut health).